Abelmoschus manihot

 Abelmoschus manihot, commonly known as aibika, is a flowering plant in the family Malvaceae.
-It is a tropical subshrub or shrub native to the Indian subcontinent, Indochina, central and southern China, Malesia, New Guinea, and Queensland.
+It is also known as the sunset muskmallow, sunset hibiscus, or hibiscus manihot.
+It is a tropical subshrub or shrub native to Asia, New Guinea, and Queensland, Australia.
 It is cultivated and eaten as a leaf vegetable, among other uses.

+Description

+Under favorable conditions, aibika can grow as a subshrub or shrub over 3 m in height.

+Taxonomy

 It was previously classified as a species of Hibiscus but is now categorized under the genus Abelmoschus.
-This plant is also referred to as the sunset muskmallow, sunset hibiscus, or hibiscus manihot.

-Growth habit

-Under favorable conditions, aibika can grow over three meters in height.
+Distribution and habitat

+It is a tropical plant native to the Indian subcontinent, Indochina, central and southern China, Malesia, New Guinea, and Queensland.

+Cultivation

 It is easily propagated through cuttings and relatively disease-resistant.
 As a result, it is widely cultivated and often found along garden borders or as an intercrop in traditional tropical gardens.
 Its growth habit, along with its nutritional value, contributes to its popularity in home gardening and horticulture.

-Nutrition and food use
+Uses

+Culinary

 Aibika is renowned for its highly nutritious properties.
 Its leaves are rich in essential vitamins, including a high content of vitamins A and C, as well as iron.
 Moreover, they contain approximately 12% protein by dry weight, making aibika a valuable dietary source.

 In the Philippines, where it is known as lagikway among other names, the leaves are commonly incorporated into various dishes such as tinola, sinigang, pinangat, or used in salads.

 In Indonesia, where it is known as daun gedi (gedi leaf), it is used in various dishes, most famously bubur Manado.

 Aibika is the most popular and commonly-consumed indigenous green leafy vegetable in Papua New Guinea.